josh9730/refactored-couscous/README.md

 ## MOP Directory

-Contains various MOP and Change document scripts:
+Contains various MOP and Change document scripts.
+See directory readme for more details.

 1. `mop.py`: Main program, uses jinja2 and Atlassian APIs to push to Confluence, Jira.
 Can also create a GCal event.
 2. `cd-gen.j2` and `mop-gen.j2`: Jinja2 to generate CDs and MOPs.